 * China LNG imports in June up 26% y-o-y -shiptracking data

 * Buyers stockpile ahead of winter to avoid gas shortages

-SINGAPORE/SHANGHAI/LONDON, July 1 (Reuters) - Global prices for natural gas are at multi-year highs, with high temperatures driving up demand for power generation in the northern hemisphere for air conditioning and as traders in some regions replenish stocks ahead of winter.
+SINGAPORE/SHANGHAI, July 1 (Reuters) - Global gas prices hit multi-year highs this week as rising temperatures are driving up demand for power generation during the northern hemisphere summer and as traders in some regions replenish stocks ahead of winter.

-Prices for liquefied natural gas (LNG) cargoes delivered in Asia LNG-AS rose above $13 per million British thermal units (mmBtu) this week, the highest for this time of the year since 2013, while Dutch wholesale and U.S. natural gas prices also rose to multi-year highs.
+Prices for liquefied natural gas (LNG) cargoes delivered in Asia LNG-AS rose above $13 per million British thermal units (mmBtu) this week, highest for this time of the year since 2013, while British wholesale and U.S. natural gas prices also rose to multi-year highs.

 “Post-lockdown demand recovery, together with a wide collection of exogenous hits to supply/trade flows worldwide, have lifted gas prices (year-to-date) in all key markets,” analysts from investment bank Liberum said in a note this week.